backstage/backstage/packages/core-app-api/api-report.md

 import { AuthRequestOptions } from '@backstage/core-plugin-api';
 import { BackstageIdentity } from '@backstage/core-plugin-api';
 import { BackstageIdentityApi } from '@backstage/core-plugin-api';
+import { BackstageIdentityResponse } from '@backstage/core-plugin-api';
 import { BackstagePlugin } from '@backstage/core-plugin-api';
+import { BackstageUserIdentity } from '@backstage/core-plugin-api';
 import { bitbucketAuthApiRef } from '@backstage/core-plugin-api';
 import { ComponentType } from 'react';
 import { Config } from '@backstage/config';